 We see this for instance in the Industrial Internet of Things where some companies have strong cloud-based platforms which are then sold to their customers who leverage them to develop and deploy IoT projects fast, taking into account all the requirements of advanced (Industrial) Internet of Things initiatives.
 As IDC says, this is what the future of the cloud will bring: enterprises which become cloud service providers of innovation to their own marketplace.

 The future of the cloud today: the example of the Schneider Electric EcoStruxure IoT platform

 To make this transformational future cloud model in the business sense more tangible it suffices to look at an example of today, in the smart building, smart grid/electricity and Industrial Internet space: France-based energy management and automation expert Schneider Electric.

 Schneider Electric operates a platform, which it called the EcoStruxure Platform, and is the end-to-end Internet of Things technology backbone of the company.
 It offers a set of technological capacities that enable to connect the three layers of innovation in IoT-enabled solutions as Schneider Electric puts it.

-EcoStruxure bridges the IT (Information Technology) and OT (Operational Technology) gap, which is essential in the Industrial Internet of Things.
-The architecture and platform enables the delivery of IoT-enabled solutions at scale and faster for buildings, grids, the industry and data centers.
+EcoStruxure bridges the IT and OT gap, which is essential in the Industrial Internet of Things and Industry 4.0.
+The architecture and platform enables the delivery of IoT-enabled solutions at scale and faster for smart buildings, grids, the industry and data centers.
 EcoStruxure uses Microsoft’s Azure as the cloud backbone to deliver its digital services, analytics and so forth.